 There are times when forces beyond our control cause us to pause, take note and appreciate the groundwork laid by our predecessors.
 These moments of respite, these breaths of sanctity, humble us, educate us, and propel us forward in each of our individual quests for success.
-Today is one of those days to take a moment and pay tribute to the life and contributions of O. Alfred Granum, CLU®.
+Here we pause to pay tribute to the life and contributions of O. Alfred Granum, CLU®.

 Al Granum’s story is one of unwavering belief in the importance of the work of financial professionals, of uncompromising commitment to always doing the right thing for the client, and of unquestionable generosity to share everything he learned for the benefit of the industry.